Secure CheckoutPersonal information is secured with SSL technology.

 - Addresses important health disparities and how to address them when treating the transgender patient

-- Reviews the evidence-based information about the biological basis and the impact of environmental and hormonal factors at different life stages on various aspects of human sexuality
+- Reviews evidence-based information on the biological basis and impact of environmental and hormonal factors at different life stages

 - Outlines schema for treating variations in the sexuality and sexual function of the individual patient

 Biomedical researchers in endocrinology, neuroscience, development biology, medical students, residents, and practicing physicians from all medical areas

 - Human sexual development from conception to old age

 4. Impact of the environment on human sexual preference and sexual activity

 5. Role of hormones in the development of sexuality over the course of the lifetime

 6. Brain sex: the dual sex specific nature of brain anatomy and biology shaped in the early post fertilization phase of development

 7. Transgendered patient: medical and surgical options

 8. Care of the transgendered patient